Aden Flint: Stoke City

 On 15 June 2022, Flint joined Stoke City a one-year contract.
 After playing in nine matches at the start of the season, Flint quickly fell out of favour with Alex Neil and was released by Stoke at the end of the 2022–23 season, his final appearance coming in a 4–0 home loss to Watford.

 Return to Sheffield Wednesday

 On 27 January 2023, Flint re-joined Sheffield Wednesday on loan for the rest of the season.
 He made his second-debut against Fleetwood Town the following day coming off the bench.

 Mansfield Town

 On 3 August 2023, Flint signed for League Two club Mansfield Town on an initial one-year deal with the option for a further season.
 He was a member of the Mansfield squad that earned promotion in third place, and was subsequently named in the PFA Team of the Year for League Two.

 On 7 May 2025, the club announced he would be released in June once his contract expired.

 Walsall

 On 21 July 2025, Flint signed for League Two club Walsall on a one-year contract.

+On 6 May 2026, the club announced the player would be leaving in the summer when his contract expired.

+Rochdale

+After his release Flint trained and played in pre season for League One club Notts County including against former club Walsall.

+On 11 September 2026, Flint signed for League Two club Rochdale on a short term deal until January.